 A recent addition to the AWCC Board, following her time on staff, is Karen Cowart.
 Karen’s love for Alaska started in 1976 when Navy husband, Rob, was stationed on Adak Island.
 Along with 2 children, they hiked and fished, and loved their time in the Aleutians.
 They moved to Anchorage in 1980, and Karen started a journey in nonprofit management in tourism and the oil and gas industry.
 She recently retired from BP Alaska after having served as the Community Affairs Director.
 A Board member convinced her that getting involved with the Alaska Wildlife Conservation Center would be fun and rewarding.
 They were right!
 She’s having a ball, learning more every day about the animals she now represents and humbled by watching the dedicated staff care daily for each animal.

-Jim Barnett has been an Alaska attorney in private practice in Anchorage since 1974, representing a host of fishing, tourism, natural resources, real estate and other commercial and non profit ventures, including recent representation of the Alaska Wildlife Conservation Center.
-He also participated in the development of the cruise dock, marina and other recreational facilities in nearby Whittier, the western gateway to Prince William Sound.
+Jim Barnett is an Alaska attorney in private practice in Anchorage, representing a host of commercial and non profit ventures, including recent representation of AWCC.
+He also helped develop the cruise dock, marina and other recreational facilities in nearby Whittier, the western gateway to Prince William Sound.

 Dr. Herb Schroeder